Where to Study Psychology

 Things to Do

 There is no strict rule determining where great U.S. psychology programs are located.
-Some are in large, metropolitan areas, such as the University of California-Los Angeles, while others, such as the University of Michigan-Ann Arbor, are located in sparsely populated areas.
+Some are in large, metropolitan areas, such as the University of California-Los Angeles or The New School, while others, such as the University of Michigan-Ann Arbor, are located in sparsely populated areas.
 Differences in the density of populations often lead to differences in possible activities.
 If you are most interested in visiting museums, art galleries, fine art performances (such as symphonies), and major sports events, then the odds are that you are interested in studying at a university in a big city, or one that is located close to a big city.
 If you are interested in hiking, camping, fishing, or the small town atmosphere, there are great schools in areas that do not have high populations more opportunities for outdoor activities.
 Nearly all communities with universities have movie theaters, internet access, restaurants, shopping malls, etc., so in most cases there is something to do in anyplace one chooses.

 Ethnic and Cultural Representation